lemonbuffer20/PyTorch4ISLab/guides/day07/README.md

 1. If latent space (Z) is well-trained, the network should generate similar images for similar z.
 2. We can linearly interpolate through Z and see the corresponding images.
+3. For better generation, we may project Z to unit sphere, to restrict latent distribution.

 ## Beta-VAE